Prevailing showery condition over the south western parts of the island is expected to continue

-Prevailing showery condition over the south western parts of the island is expected to continue.

-Showers will occur at times in Western, Sabaragamuwa, North-Western and Northern provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.
-Very heavy showers above 150 mm are likely at some places in Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.
+Showers will occur at times in Western, Sabaragamuwa, Central and North-Western provinces and in Galle and Matara districts.
+Heavy showers above 100 mm are likely at some places in the Sabaragamuwa province and in Kandy and Nuwara-Eliya districts.
+Fairly heavy showers above 75 mm are likely at some places in the Western province and in Galle and Matara districts.

-Showers or thundershowers will occur at several places in Uva province and in Ampara and Batticaloa districts during the evening or night.
+Showers or thundershowers may occur at a few places in the Uva province and in Ampara and Batticaloa districts during the evening or night.

 Fairly strong winds about (40-45) kmph can be expected at times in western slopes of the central hills, North-Central province and in Puttalam, Hambantota and Trincomalee districts.